Here are all the winners from the 2024 Grammys – rolling list

 Louis Cole – ‘Quality Over Opinion’

-Meshell Ndegeocello – ‘The Omnichord Real Book’
+Meshell Ndegeocello – ‘The Omnichord Real Book’ – winner

 Best Melodic Rap Performance